BBC chair Richard Sharp denies role in loan for Boris Johnson before appointment

 Mr Sharp said he then raised with Mr Case “the fact that I’d submitted my application to be the chair of the BBC and that therefore to avoid a conflict, or perception of conflict, I could have – and we agreed – no further participation in whatever transpired whatsoever, and I didn’t.”

-Mr Sharp admitted that he went to see Mr Johnson to discuss the BBC chairmanship before he applied, but insisted their relationship was “broadly professional”.
+Mr Sharp admitted he went to see Mr Johnson to discuss the BBC chairmanship before he applied but insisted their relationship was “broadly professional”.

-At this point he considered his conversation with Mr Blyth about potentially supporting the then-prime minister financially “an after-dinner party comment” and “had no knowledge at that point that Mr Blyth was doing anything to take anything further forward”, Mr Sharp said.
+He told the then-prime minister in their meeting that Mr Blyth wanted to meet Mr Case to see whether he could assist Mr Johnson with his finances, he revealed.

-“I did not provide and have not provided the former prime minister personal financial advice, I know nothing about his (financial) affairs, I never have done,” he said.
+But, Mr Sharp said: “I did not provide and have not provided the former prime minister personal financial advice, I know nothing about his (financial) affairs, I never have done.

 “I didn’t facilitate a loan…